Azure/Service-Fabric-Troubleshooting-Guides/Deployment/how-to-configure-azure-devops-for-service-fabric-arm-deployments.md

 # How to configure Azure Devops for Service Fabric ARM template deployments

-This guide documents the process to configure Azure Devops (ADO) for Service Fabric ARM template deployments.
+This guide documents the configuration of Azure Devops (ADO) for Service Fabric ARM template deployments.
 This can be used for both cluster and application deployments and is considered a best practice.
 This process is valid for both Service Fabric Cluster and Service Fabric Managed Cluster deployments.
-ARM ADO deployments do not require cluster certificate configuration, cluster connection configuration, or Network Security Group (NSG) configuration.
-For this reason, ADO ARM deployments support parallel deployments, which can be used to deploy multiple clusters or applications at the same time from same deployment agent.
+ARM ADO deployments do not require cluster certificate configuration, cluster connection configuration, or additional Network Security Group (NSG) configuration.
+For these reasons, Service Fabric ADO ARM deployments support parallel jobs, to deploy multiple clusters or applications at the same time from same deployment agent.

 For Service Fabric Managed Cluster deployments not using ARM templates, see [How to configure Azure Devops for Service Fabric Managed Cluster](./how-to-configure-azure-devops-for-service-fabric-managed-cluster.md).
 For Service Fabric Cluster deployments not using ARM templates, see [How to configure Azure Devops for Service Fabric Cluster](./how-to-configure-azure-devops-for-service-fabric-cluster.md).